i2ichardt/HealersMate/README.md

 # HealersMate
-Healing Addon for designed for classic World of Warcraft.
+Healing Addon for designed for classic World of Warcraft version 1.12.
 Works for partys of 1 - 5 players.

 <img src="Images/UI_Example.png">